k3ssen/GeneratorBundle/Resources/doc/introduction.md

 The many forks of SensioGeneratorBundle clarify that no generator will fit everyone's exact needs.
-**A lot** of effort is put in making this GeneratorBundle as extensible as possible, so that even if this bundle doesn't fit your needs, it might still provide an excellent base for creating your own generator.
+Extra effort is put in making this GeneratorBundle as extensible as possible, so that even if this bundle doesn't fit your needs, it might still provide an excellent base for creating your own generator.